17 best writing jobs in 2026 showing high paying freelance and remote writing careers and how to start today

 How to Start

-Write scripts, attend workshops, submit to competitions, and network in media circles.
+Write sample scripts, attend workshops, participate in competitions, and network within media circles.

 What They Do